-The Commission programmed 22 traffic light synchronization projects for the City of Los Angeles and 59 traffic light synchronization projects for agencies other than the City of Los Angeles for a total of 81 TLSP projects.
-A total of \$227.13 million was allocated to the 81 TLSP projects leaving an available balance of \$17.87 million remaining unallocated.
+The Commission originally programmed 22 traffic light synchronization projects for the City of Los Angeles and 59 traffic light synchronization projects for agencies other than the City of Los Angeles for a total of 81 TLSP projects.
+A total of \$227.13 million was allocated to 81 TLSP projects leaving \$17.87 million unallocated.

-The Department is working with agencies to identify completed projects with construction savings to deallocate the savings.
-To date, nearly \$18.19 million in savings has been deallocated, \$14.72 million from City of Los Angeles projects and \$3.47 million from agencies other than the City of Los Angeles.
-An additional \$5 million in savings is anticipated.
-A new call for projects is being discussed to allocate the \$17.87 million not unallocated in combination with possibly as much as \$8.5 million in savings from agencies other than the City of Los Angeles.
+Nearly \$22.2 million in savings has been deallocated, \$18.3 million from City of Los Angeles projects and \$3.9 million from agencies other than the City of Los Angeles.
+No additional cost savings are expected.

+In December 2020, the Commission approved a Close-Out Policy that specified the provisions to close out the TLSP Program.
+The Commission programmed the remaining \$22.2 million to two projects in the City of Los Angeles.
+The Close-Out Policy requires the funds be allocated for both projects by December 31, 2021.

-As of June 30, 2019, of the 81 allocated projects, 80 projects totaling just \$208 million have been completed and one project totaling \$19 million remains in construction.
-In FY 2018-19, three projects totaling \$12.28 million in TLSP funds were completed.
-Table 1 provides a summary of TLSP allocated projects, projects completed, and projects under construction.
+As of June 30, 2021, the Commission has allocated \$245 million to 83 TLSP projects.
+Of the 83 projects allocated, 81 projects totaling \$223 million are complete, and two projects totaling \$22 million are under construction.
+In FY 2020-21, no additional projects were completed.

+Table 1 provides a summary of TLSP allocated projects, projects completed, and active projects.